Steps you can take to ensure you are prepared for your API-653 tank inspection.

 Examples of clean tanks

-These tanks are properly and thoroughly cleaned and ready for inspection
+These tanks are properly and thoroughly cleaned and ready for inspections.

 What Does an Improperly Cleaned Tank Look Like?